stratdev3/SimpleW/documentation/simplew/docs/addons/firewall.md

 - **429 Too Many Requests** is returned for rate limiting

 Requests are rejected **before** routing and controller execution.

-## What this module is NOT

-This module is intentionally limited.

-It does **not** :
-- inspect headers
-- parse request bodies
-- detect SQL injection or XSS
-- replace a WAF or CDN
-- implement authentication or authorization

-If you need those features, use a reverse proxy or a dedicated security layer.

 ## Telemetry & Counters